Introduction

 - Final Touches (1 week)

-- Inspect the wall for stability and finish.
+- Evaluate the wall for structural integrity and aesthetic finish.

 Step-by-Step Guide to Cutting Retaining Wall Blocks